andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 Overall I thought the workshop went well.
 There were a couple of things that could have gone better, but overall it was pretty good.
 It was a real honor to bring topics like reading EXPLAIN query plans and designing supportive indexes, to developers that might not work in these areas much.

-In the second half, we set up a Postgres replica instance from scratch using Docker, then talked about how two instances could be used for writing and reading roles with Active Record.
+In the second half, we set up a Postgres replica instance from scratch, with both instances running in Docker containers, then talked about how two instances could be used for writing and reading roles with Active Record.

 {% include image-caption.html imageurl="/assets/images/posts/2024/railsconf-2024-2.jpg" title="Workshop RailsConf conference 2024" caption="Workshop presenter view.
 RailsConf 2024." %}